AlbertoBasalo/aidd/generators/1-software-analyst/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 We want to have a model of the domain that represents the entities and their relationships, regardless of whether they are relational or non-relational databases.

-We want a system diagram (in ASCII art) showing the different deployable components and how they communicate.
+We want a system diagram (in mermaid syntax) showing the different deployable components and how they communicate.

 Write clean code with comments and documentation that any developer can understand.